 “Because I’m on my own from Monday to Thursday and I’m not a good cook, I’ll maybe make a huge pot of soup and live off that.
 When I go home at weekends it’s different.
 Steve is a fantastic cook so I really do eat then.
 It’s porridge here for breakfast but in Dundee it’s the works – bacon, black pudding, poached eggs, toast… I love it.”

-Lorraine is a rare person in television, not reaching for the next rung of the fame ladder.
+Lorraine Kelly is a rare person in television, not reaching for the next rung of the fame ladder.

 “I’m not someone who wants to do a Saturday night show desperately – it really doesn’t appeal.
-I’d rather be at home.
+On a Saturday I’d rather be at home.
 I would like to write more.
 I’d like to write fiction, but you don’t dabble in that.
 That’s a proper job.
 If you want to write a proper book for people to read and love, you have to give it all of your time.
 I just can’t give 100% to a book like that just now.

 “It was mind-blowing stuff”

 “My job has so many perks.
 Put it this way, how many people have been up in a fighter jet?
 I was given that chance by RAF Leuchars and it was mind-blowing stuff.”

-Even though her childhood in Glasgow’s Bridgeton and the Gorbals was pretty tough financially with young parents, money has never been a huge motivating force for her.
+Even though her childhood in Glasgow’s Bridgeton and the Gorbals was pretty tough financially with young parents, money has never been a huge motivating force for Lorraine Kelly.

 “I really haven’t done anything just for money.
-I’ve been asked so many times go on Celebrity Blah Blah… In the jungle or something, eating a bit of a kangaroo’s bum… I cannot think of anything worse.
+They asked me so many times go on Celebrity Blah Blah… In the jungle or something, eating a bit of a kangaroo’s bum… I cannot think of anything worse.

 “I have absolutely no desire to do anything like that.
 They all get paid fortunes, but at what cost?
 I don’t want to learn how to Cha Cha Cha, how to ice-skate and I certainly don’t want to be stuck in a house with people that I wouldn’t want to spend any time with at all.